MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/studio-overview.md

 * Learn more about the different capabilities in Document Intelligence.
 * Use your Document Intelligence resource to test models on sample documents or upload your own documents.
-* Experiment with different add-on and preview features to adapt the output to your needs.
+* Experiment with different add-on features to adapt the output to your needs.
 * Train custom classification models to classify documents.
 * Train custom extraction models to extract fields from documents.
 * Get sample code for the language specific `SDKs` to integrate into your applications.